III A Man

 man praxis as means of conception, socialization, discussion of issues and spread of knowledge.

-A message about an object connects a signal with content, its potential-actual sense with faith,
+A message about an object connects a signal with content, its potential-actual sense with conviction,

 understanding, explanation, interpretation and evaluation in context of situation and environments.